An Ultimate Guide to Web Application Architecture

 SPA (Single Page Applications) has been introduced to overcome the traditional limitations to achieve smooth app performance, intuitive, and interactive user experience.

-We worked with Food Truck Spaces to build a tech solution that could act as an automated directory between event organizers, property owners, and food entrepreneurs.
-We developed a single-page web application using AngularJS and ASP.Net API to automate the process of booking, advertising, and online transactions.
+We worked with Food Truck Spaces to build a web solution that could act as an automated directory between event organizers, property owners, and food entrepreneurs.
+We developed a single-page web application using AngularJS and ASP.Net API gateways to automate the process of booking, advertising, and online transactions.

 2. Microservice Architecture

 Microservice architecture has become the best alternative to Service-Oriented Architecture (SOA) and monolithic architecture.
 The services are loosely coupled to be developed, tested, maintained, and deployed independently.
-Such services can also communicate with other services through APIs to solve complex business problems.
+Such web services can also communicate with other services through APIs to solve complex business problems.
+You can also use clean architecture principles with microsevices, if you want to.

-Deployment of web apps using monolithic architecture is a cumbersome task because of its tightly coupled components.
-Microservices has resolved this issue by separating the application into multiple individual service components.
+Deployment of monolithic applications is a cumbersome task because of its tightly coupled high-level components and the server’s rigid and stable nature.
+The microservices architecture framework has resolved this issue by separating the application into multiple individual service components.
 It further simplifies the connectivity between service components and eliminates the need for service orchestration.
 Some tech giants who are popular for using microservices are Amazon, Netflix, SoundCloud, Comcast, and eBay.

 3. Serverless Architecture

 It’s an architecture where the whole execution of code is taken care of by cloud service providers– no need to deploy them manually on your server.
-Serverless architecture is a design pattern where applications are built and run without any manual intervention on the servers that are managed by third-party cloud service providers like Amazon and Microsoft.
+Serverless architecture is a design pattern where multi-page applications are built and run without any manual intervention on the servers that are managed by third-party cloud architecture with the help of service providers like Amazon and Microsoft.

-It lets you focus more on the quality of the product and complexity to make them highly scalable and reliable.
+It lets you focus more on the quality of the distributed apps and their complexity to make them highly scalable and reliable.
+Here, an app developer consults a third-party cloud infrastructure services provider.
 Broadly, it is categorized into two types – Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).

-BaaS lets developers focus on the frontend development tasks, eliminating the operations performed on the backend.
+BaaS lets developers focus on the frontend development tasks, eliminating the operations performed on the backend server.
 AWS Amplify, for one, is a popular BaaS product.
 FaaS, on the other hand, is an event-driven model that allows developers to break the applications into small functions to focus on the code and event triggers.
 The rest will be handled by the FaaS service providers such as AWS Lambda and Microsoft Azure.
+It also enables code efficiency and high scalability.

 We partnered with Fédération Internationale de Hockey (FIH) to develop a highly scalable and interactive web app.
 Tech stacks like headless CMS, React, and integrated APIs were used to support the serverless features.
 Our experts also leveraged Amazon EC2 to handle the colossal traffic, Amazon S3 to store videos, and Amazon CloudFront as a Content Delivery Network (CDN).